andrewpfunk/serverless-tutorial/README.md

 set up couchbase and add serverless functions

-## Part 4

-local iterative development

 ## Epilogue

+deploy from github to Vercel
 Data access layer and MongoDB
-deploy from github to Vercel